neuromorphicsystems/dvs_performance_metrics/README.md

-# Performance Metrics for Neuromorphic Imaging
+# Performance Metrics for Neuromorphic Imaging - simulation and analysis code

-## description
+# description
 This is a framework to simulate basic object motion scenes, as viewed by an event camera, and calculate the expected performance of the sensor for various imaging system parameters.
 The code is divided into several sections:
 1)	Broad description of imaging parameters (sensor, optics, and scene) via manual editing of configuration files.